Skip to main content

 Driving a motor vehicle anywhere in the country is dangerous and illegal when you are under the influence of drugs or alcohol.
 This is certainly just as true — if not more so — if you are under the legal drinking age.

-To help curb these numbers, all states have enacted underage DUI laws called zero tolerance laws.
+All states have enacted underage DUI laws called zero tolerance laws.
 These statutes make it a crime for anyone under the age of 21 to drive while intoxicated.

 Zero tolerance laws make it a criminal DUI offense for drivers under 21 to operate a vehicle with even a small amount of alcohol in their system.
 This limit ranges from 0.00% to 0.02% blood alcohol concentration (BAC), depending on the state.

-Zero Tolerance Laws Work
+Are Zero Tolerance Laws Effective?

 Motor vehicle crashes are the nation’s leading cause of death for 15- to 20-year-olds.
 According to the National Highway Traffic Safety Administration, many of these fatalities are alcohol-related.
 The alcohol involvement rate for young drivers is roughly twice that of over-21 drivers, according to the NHTSA.
 At the same time, underage drinking at even low levels presents a greater risk of fatal crashes.